lesunb/XMIToPRISM/README.md

 # How to insert probabilities in your Astah Diagram
 We assume that the user is familiar with the Astah UML tool.
+The real number of the probability, **p**, is a number where 0.0 &#8804; **p** &#8804; 1.0

 ## Activity Diagrams
-To annotate the probability in your transitions, select an edge and insert a real number n in the "Weight" field, in the "Base" parameters of the edge, where 0.0 <= n <= 1.0.
+To annotate the probability in your transitions:
+1. Select an edge.
+2. Select the tab "TaggedValue" and create a new TaggedValue by clicking on the "Add" button.
+3. Give a name ("p", or "PTS") and insert the probability real number, **p**,  in the "Value" field.

 ## Sequence Diagrams
-To annotate the probability in your components (lifelines), select the lilfeline and click on the tab "TaggedValue".
-Click on "Add" and put a name (suggestion "prob" or "p", from "probability", but it can be any name) and a value n, where 0.0 <= n <= 1.0.
+To annotate the probability in your transitions:
+1. Select a lifeline.
+2. Select the tab "TaggedValue" and create a new TaggedValue by clicking on the "Add" button.
+3. Give a name ("p", or "BCompRel") and insert the probability real number, **p**,  in the "Value" field.

 # How to use the transformation tool
 To conduct the transformation, we assume that you have your UML model/project ready on the Astah Professional tool, properly annotated with the probabilities.